Howard Chaykin: 1970s

 Chaykin's first major work was for DC Comics drawing the 23-page "The Price of Pain Ease"—writer Denny O'Neil's adaptation of author Fritz Leiber's characters Fafhrd and the Gray Mouser—in Sword of Sorcery #1 (March 1973).
 Although the title was well received, it lasted only five issues before cancellation.
-Chaykin drew the character Ironwolf in the science fiction anthology title Weird Worlds for DC, and did the pencils and ink for a 12-page Batman story written by Archie Goodwin and published in Detective Comics #441 in 1974.
-In 2018 he looked back on this Batman story as one of the worst things he had ever drawn, adding, "Anything of value in that story was Archie's."
-Moving to Marvel Comics, he began work as co-artist with Neal Adams on the first Killraven story, seen in Amazing Adventures #18 in 1973.
+Chaykin plotted and drew three issues of the character Ironwolf in the science fiction anthology title Weird Worlds for DC, which he credits as demonstrating the origins of his adult-oriented stories later in his career.
+In 1974, Chaykin did the pencils and inks for a 12-page Batman story written by Archie Goodwin and published in Detective Comics #441.
+In 2018, he looked back on this Batman story as one of the worst things he had ever drawn, adding, "Anything of value in that story was Archie's."
+Moving to Marvel Comics, he began work as co-artist with Neal Adams on the first Killraven story, seen in Amazing Adventures #18 (May 1973).

 After this, Chaykin was given various adventure strips to draw for Marvel, including his own creation, Dominic Fortune (inspired by his Scorpion character, originally drawn for Atlas Comics), now in the pages of Marvel Preview.
-In 1978, he wrote and drew his Cody Starbuck creation for the anthology title Star Reach, one of the first independent titles of the 1970s.
-These strips saw him explore more adult themes as best he could within the restrictions often imposed on him by editors and the Comics Code Authority.
+In 1978, he wrote and drew his Cody Starbuck character for the anthology title Star Reach, one of the first independent titles of the 1970s.
+These strips saw him explore more adult themes as best he could within the restrictions imposed on him by editors and the Comics Code Authority.
 The same year, he produced for Schanes & Schanes a six-plate portfolio showcasing his character.

 In 1976, Chaykin landed the job of drawing the Marvel Comics adaptation of the first Star Wars film, written by Roy Thomas.
-Chaykin left after 10 issues to work in more adult and experimental comics, and to do paperback book covers.
+Chaykin left the series after 10 issues to work in more adult and experimental comics and to do paperback book covers.

 In late 1978, Chaykin, Walt Simonson, Val Mayerik, and Jim Starlin formed Upstart Associates, a shared studio space on West 29th Street in New York City.
 The membership of the studio changed over time.

 Chaykin penciled DC Comics' first miniseries, World of Krypton (July–September 1979).

 In the next few years he produced material for Heavy Metal, drew a graphic novel adaptation of Alfred Bester's The Stars My Destination, and produced illustrations for works by Roger Zelazny.
 Chaykin collaborated on two original graphic novels—The Swords of Heaven, the Flowers of Hell with writer Michael Moorcock, and Empire with Samuel R. Delany—and found time to move into film design with work on the movie version of Heavy Metal.